block/example-jvm-maven/CONTRIBUTING.md

   - 0.17.0-alpha-3
   - 1.6.3

+The value you choose here will override the value in the `pom.xml`; it will be replaced by the workflow.
+In this manner, it breaks Maven conventions, but does offer the project lead the opportunity to declare the version at release time.
+We've heard from teams that this is helpful because a project team may not know whether a next version should be a patch, minor, or major release bump until it's ready for release.

 **Choose an appropriate version number based on [semver](https://semver.org/) rules.
 Remember that versions are immutable once published to Maven Central; they cannot be altered or removed.**

 3. Press the `Run workflow` button and leave the main branch selected (unless its a rare case where you don't want to build from the main branch for the release).